 Most bankruptcy cases involve filling out forms, attending the meeting of creditors, and, in Chapter 13 matters, paying into a repayment plan.
 However, in rare cases, the court can't finalize a bankruptcy without first resolving a lawsuit called an adversary proceeding.
 The lawsuit could involve an objection to the bankruptcy discharge, a fraud allegation, or something else entirely.
 In this article, you'll learn what to expect if someone files an adversary proceeding in your bankruptcy case.

-Reasons for filing an adversary proceeding differ based on who is bringing the action.
-Below, we discuss the most common reasons a creditor, a bankruptcy trustee, or a debtor may want to file an adversary proceeding.
+Reasons for filing an adversary proceeding differ based on who is bringing the action—the creditor, a bankruptcy trustee, or the debtor.